 Attendance: Meetings are open to all – including non-appointed members of the Working Group.

-Meeting agenda: The previous meeting record and a meeting agenda will be forwarded to members of the Working Group at least one week before the next meeting.
+Meeting agenda: The previous meeting record and a meeting agenda will be forwarded to members of the Working Group before the next meeting.

 Objectives: Meetings will end with a clear understanding of expectations and assignments for next steps.